Does the idea of giving exams terrify you? Here's a step-by-step tutorial to walk you through the process. Exams don't have to be scary!

 If they were not able to narrate at all from one of the books, then think back on that.

-Is this the book that they showed no interested in while they were reading it or you were reading it to them, if they're younger?
+Is this the book that they showed no interest in while they were reading it or you were reading it to them, if they're younger?

 During the term did this seemed like a book that they simply did not understand?
 If so, and at the end of the exam you found that they really couldn't remember anything from it, then seriously consider either changing out that book or doing something during the next term to help them interact with that material even more.

-Narration is the active interacting with the material, listening to the material, processing it in the mind, pulling it back out of the mind, in order to really assimilated.
+Narration is the act of interacting with the material, listening to the material, processing it in the mind, pulling it back out of the mind, in order to really assimilated.